-Students may contract with (Nelnet Campus Commerce) to cover charges that are billed directly from Providence College such as PC tuition and the study abroad fee.
-Payment plans cannot be used to manage the other expenses that are billed by the host institution.
-You will be responsible for paying additional charges directly to the host institution.
+Students may contract with (Nelnet Campus Commerce) to cover charges that are billed directly from Providence College.
+Payment plans, however, cannot be used to manage the other expenses that are billed by your abroad program.
+You should contact your abroad program to make payment arrangements.

 Some study abroad programs require that certain fees be paid up front and out of pocket regardless of the types and amounts of financial assistance you have applied for and are receiving.
 Some examples of such fees would be an enrollment deposit, damage deposit, insurance fee, round trip airfare, taxes and fuel charges.
 Please contact your host program for information regarding their payment policies.

 *The $1000 study abroad fee is paid in two installments of $500.
 The first $500 (non-refundable deposit) can be paid via CyberFriar (Cashnet) through electronic ACH between March 1 and May 1.
 This will confirm participation in study abroad.
 The remaining $500 will be billed with the semester tuition for the semester that the student is abroad.

 The Refund Instruction Form is only required from those students that have a credit here at the College.
 This means that your eligible financial aid exceeded your billed expenses here at the College.